 Speaking to the convenience of online forms, a survey by business website The Manifest found that only 13% of people prefer using physical forms.

-Email and text message reminders save clutter and time.
+Automated dental practice management software sends email and text message reminders, saving clutter and time.
 Patients still receive notification, but without having to fish a postcard out of their unopened mail stack.

 Ultimately, the paperless imperative is one of convenience.
 And who doesn’t love it when things are made easier?!

 Learn how an easy, paperless registration process and other conveniences create a great patient experience.
 These are what new dental clients find so valuable, and keep them coming back.